-The small HVAC system driver's unit is similar to the driver's unit of the central HVAC system, except that the recirculating pump is located on the ceiling of the spare wheel compartment (Figure 55).
-For more information on components, refer to paragraph 11.2: CENTRAL HVAC SYSTEM.
+The small HVAC system driver's unit is similar to the driver's unit of the central HVAC system, except that the recirculating pump is located on the ceiling of the spare wheel compartment (figure 39).

 Furthermore, an auxiliary unit is added in series on the return line of the small system, it increases the whole system heating capacity and gives the driver more options.